dustin10/VichUploaderBundle/Resources/doc/index.md

 or vich_uploader.storage.gaufrette)
 * Define a basic configuration set
 * Annotate your Entities
-* Optionally implements namer services (see Namer later)
+* Optionally implement namer services (see Namer later)

-*Please note that some bundle components has a slightly different meaning according to the storage service you are using.
+*Please note that some bundle components have a slightly different meaning according to the storage service you are using.
 Read more about it in [Configuration reference](#a-hrefreferenceaconfiguration-reference)*

 ### FileSystemStorage VS GaufretteStorage

 Gaufrette is a great piece of code and provide a great level of filesystem abstraction.
-Using Gaufrette you will be able to store files locally or using some external service without impact on your application.
-This means that you will be able to change your medias position if your project requires to, without refactoring your code.
+Using Gaufrette, you will be able to store files locally, or using some external service without impact on your application.
+This means that you will be able to change the location of your files by changing configuration, rather than code.

 **For this reason GaufretteStorage if probably the most flexible solution and your best choice as storage service.**